 SERIES EDITOR: Christopher Gerteis (SOAS, University of London)

 EDITORIAL BOARD: Stephen Dodd (SOAS, University of London) I Andrew Gerstle (SOAS, University of London) I Janet Hunter (London School of Economics) I Barak Kushner (University of Cambridge) I Helen Macnaughtan (SOAS, University of London) I Aaron W Moore (University of Edinburgh) I Timon Screech (SOAS, University of London) I Naoko Shimazu (Birkbeck, University of London)

-Published by Bloomsbury, the SOAS Studies in Modern and Contemporary Japan series features scholarly books on Japan, showcasing new research monographs as well as translations of scholarship not previously available in English.
-Our goal is to publish high quality, peer-reviewed research on Japan, its history, politics and culture.
+The SOAS Studies in Modern and Contemporary Japan series features new research monographs as well as translations of scholarship not previously available in English.
+Our goal is to publish high quality, peer-reviewed research on Japan and its history, politics and culture.